-Let’s get one thing straight, as safe as automobiles have become, each year dozens if not hundreds of people are killed by some sort of automobile defect or design flaw.
+Let's get one thing straight: as safe as automobiles have become, each year dozens if not hundreds of people are still killed by some sort of automobile defect or design flaw.
 This is a huge problem.
-Another big problem is that there are likely many hundreds or thousands of additional incidents that go unrecognized.
-This leads us to the question, how can you tell if an injury or fatality was caused by a defect or design flaw?
-In this article we’ll describe the investigative analysis our firm utilizes in order to answer this question.
+To make matters worse, in addition to the deaths that are known to have been caused by defects with a vehicle, there are likely many hundreds or thousands of additional incidents of this kind that go unidentified.
+This leads us to the question: how can you tell if an injury or fatality was caused by a defect or design flaw?
+In this article we'll describe the investigative process our firm utilizes in order to answer this question.

 What is a Defect?

 For simplicity's sake, we'll refer to all design flaws, manufacturing negligence, or just conventional defects, by using the term "defect."
 On that note, there are two kinds of scenarios we see frequently:

 - When an accident was proximately caused by a defect of some kind